-Our companies name is pronounced as 'easy seek' and stands for 'education and coding for Next-Generation Sequencing'.
+Our company's name is pronounced as 'easy seek' and stands for 'engineering and consulting for Next-Generation Sequencing'.

-Dr. David Langenberger studied bioinformatics in Munich (with two semesters abroad at the NYU in New York City and Roche in Palo Alto).
+Dr. David Langenberger studied bioinformatics in Munich, New York City and Palo Alto.
 He received his doctorate in Bioinformatics from the University of Leipzig in 2013.
 His research focuses on analyzing next-generation sequencing data and designing software tools to simplify these analyzing processes.

 He contributed to over 20 research papers that were published in journals like Nature Genetics, PNAS and Nucleic Acid Research.
 In 2012 he co-founded the company ecSeq Bioinformatics.